Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 * `splitTitle` is a function that uses regular expressions to parse AppHookup post titles.
 The regex was contributed by Thanasis Grammatopoulos [from Stack Overflow](http://stackoverflow.com/a/26446394/2005759).
 You can check it out in the app's source, linked above.
 * After doing a bit of string manipulation to make corner-case stuff look pretty, I add a JS object to the array I shall be returning.
 Take note of the format.
 This is the array that is passed into the `UI.Menu` constructor.

 Now here's a final tidbit - basic accelerometer usage.
+It is possible to get full accelerometer data through Pebble.js, but interpreting this data is very involved because the data points are raw values of 3D movement on the x, y and z axes.
+We won't delve into that in this article.

-Throughout the app, I employ the accelerometer (specifically the `accelTap` event) to refresh reddit data.
+Throughout my app, I employ the accelerometer (specifically the `accelTap` event) to refresh reddit data.
 On the main screen and in the menu, I have listeners waiting for this event like so:

 {% highlight javascript %}
 main.on('accelTap', function(e){